Kristopher38/TIS-3D-workbench/API.md

 To replace contents of the whole memory, `data` should contain the whole range of keys from 1 to 256 (both inclusive).

-Returns `true` if the operation was successful, otherwise `false` and error message `err`.
+Returns table with fields `success` and `reason`, indicating whether the operation was successful and error reason.

 ### getModule(side: string): module: table OR false, err: string

-Returns table with info about module at the specified `side` if the operation was successful, otherwise `false` and error message `err`.
+Returns table with info about module at the specified `side`.
 Contents of the returned table differ depending on the queried module.
 Detailed info can be found in [Available module info](module-info.md)